andy64lol/4ndyOS/README.md

 - CyberDyneOS:

 Our **NEWEST** OS to simulate Hacker experience LOL.
-(Note:Our programm only simulates and does not perform any actual illegal action nor purchase anything real)
+(Note:Our programm **only simulates and does not perform any actual illegal action nor purchase anything actually real in real life**.)

 ---